 The Salvation Army organizes the Toy Mountain event.
 CTV promotes it over their airwaves.
 The 2020 campaign was a record year.
 The Salvation Army Toy Mountain staff and volunteers handed out bags of toys to the parents of almost 25,000 kids, in age groups ranging from babies to 12 years of age.

 The toys come from Ottawa-area businesses, schools, organizations, community groups and CTV viewers.
-Members of the general public leave their newly-bought toys either at designated locations including at the two following shopping malls:
+Members of the general public leave their newly-bought toys either at designated locations including at the three following shopping malls:

-The moving firm, Two Men And A Truck, have daily scheduled toy pickups throughout the city, including local malls, and various Sponsor locations.
+The moving firm, Boyd Moving & Storage, have daily scheduled toy pickups throughout the city, including local malls, and various Sponsor locations.

 Organizations are able to register with The Salvation Army as “At-Work Santa’s.”
 These groups collect gifts for Toy Mountain at Christmas office parties, as well as from clients, customers and staff.
 Such groups are generally composed of a department at a local company or a government agency.